pford68/jaguar-grid/README.md

 Those familiar with JavaFX will see a lot of similarity in the interfaces.
 I drew some inspiration from TableView at times.

 ## Features
-The following features will be supported:
+The following features are currently supported:

 * Editable cells
 * Keyboard cell navigation
 * Sticky headers and sticky columns
 * Resizable columns
 * Auto-sizing columns to fit the content (with caveats), when no initial width is specified
-* Showing/hiding columns
-* Sortable columns and support for secondary sort
+* Sortable columns
 * Virtualized rows to handle large datasets
 * Support for copying/cutting and pasting cell values
     * Either copying the value from the model, as opposed to the displayed text
     * Or copying the displayed text if the text is selected:  either by double-/triple-clicked or by drag-selecting.
     * The paste operation should update the model for the update the updated cells.
-* Support for batch-selecting a group of cells and copying and pasting
+* Support for batch-copying and pasting
     * The ability to select entire rows/columns
 * Support for undoing and redoing operations like cut and paste.
 * Support for context menus

+### TODOs
+* Showing/hiding columns
+* Support for secondary sort
+* Dragging columns

 ## Lessons Learned